 Image Ownership: Public Domain

-Reputed to be the second African American in the United States to graduate from college, Alexander Twilight was born on a farm in Bradford, Vermont
+Reputed to be the first African American in the United States to graduate from college, Alexander Twilight was born on a farm in Corinth, Vermont

 to a white or fair-skinned mother, Mary Twilight, and a mixed-race father, Ichabod Twilight, who had served as a private in the American Revolution